Read blog post below!

-Here’s How To Handle Mold In Your Rental Home (With Your Landlord)
+Here’s How To Handle Mold in Your Rental Home (With Your Landlord)

 When dealing with challenges such as mold in your apartment, tenant rights can be confusing.
 For example, you may wonder, when is your landlord responsible for mold infestation in the rental property, and when are you liable for the damages?
 But more importantly, what steps can you take to protect your home and your family from microbial growth?